halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

 * We used Github as source control for both the plugin and the demo projects, which were in two separate repositories.

     * Reason: We all have good experience with Github.
-We split the projects because we wanted to demo and plugin to be completely separate things, like it would be for people using our plugin in real life.
+We split the projects because we wanted the demo and plugin to be completely separate things, like it would be for people using our plugin in real life.

     * Looking back: Github for our C++ plugin was definitely great.
 For the demo, not so much, as working in parallel was difficult.
 Unreal Engine blueprints are binary files that cannot be merged.
-So we had to manually synchronize ourselves using slack so we would avoid conflicts.
+So we had to manually synchronize ourselves using Slack so we would avoid conflicts.
 It would have been better to use Perforce or SVN, as they support locking of files, which is a better way of handling this problem.

 * We did not do code review.